00MY00/Win_Book_Manager/README.md

 # BookmarkManager

 BookmarkManager is a command-line interface (CLI) tool designed to import and export bookmarks between different web browsers such as Google Chrome and Microsoft Edge.
 It also allows setting the startup page of a browser.
+Don't forget to unzip the compressed "BookMark Manager" archive containing the application.

 ## Features